 Security for the WSC IT Network incorporates three components - firewall, internet browsing/email security, and USB/external plug-in devices via onsite security hardware.
-The security software installed onsite supports the WSC IT Network as a stand alone, resilient and cost-effective IT system that supports the Business Continuity Plan.
+The security software installed onsite supports the WSC IT Network as a stand along, regilient and cost effective IT.